belazr/JackieBlue/README.md

 ## Build
 Open the solution file (JackieBlue.sln) with Visual Studio and run the desired builds from there.
-By default an executable with static runtime library linkage (/MT and /MTd) is built so it is completely protable.
+By default an executable with static runtime library linkage (/MT and /MTd) is built, so it is completely protable.

 ## Usage
 The x64 build supports both x86 as well as x64 targets.

 Launch the binary and enter the process name of the target process, the DLL file name you want to inject and the directory where the DLL is located.

-Select an injection method by entering the item numbers from to menu.
+Select an action by entering the item number from to menu.
 Press enter.
+If no number is entered the action marked in brackets is selected.

+If a DLL injection (LoadLibraryA or manual mapping) was selected, the menu to select the launch method is displayed.
+Select a launch method by entering the item number from the menu.
+Press enter.
-If no number is entered the method marked in brackets is executed.
+If no number is entered the launch method marked in brackets is selected.
+"Set windows hook" and "Hook NtUserBeginPaint" will not work on console applications.
+"Set windows hook" will only work if injector and target process architectures match.

 The binary can also be launched from the command line setting the target, DLL and path like this:

 "JackieBlue.exe process.exe payload.dll c:\path"

 An icon for a shortcut is located in the "res" folder.

 ## Known issues